-How Windows VSS Snapshot works?
+How does Windows VSS Snapshot work?

 How does VSS Snapshot work?

 If any files are opened or constantly being changed with data sets or some high I/O operations, it becomes a difficult job to back up that file because the file could be in an inconsistent state.

 If there is any database file like ntds .dit, DB file,etc which experience a high I/O in business hours,and if these files are not continuously monitored and backed up which contains mission-critical data of an organization, any single disaster or fault can cause damage to that organization.

 So, to have an HA or BAU architecture maintained it is always advisable to back up those data in a certain period of time based on their RPO and RTO SLA agreement.

 But to have any backup in place while the data are always in an inconsistent state, is rather a tedious process.

 The solution for these came from the Microsoft VSS service.